|

 - Maps and Timelines - View maps to see where your ancestors have lived and track

 your family’s migration paths.
-And, highlight key events that have occurred in their
+And, highlight key events that have occurred in

 lives.